jamestbrown5/2018_Notebook/2018_Notebook.md

 3. Larvae held for ~1hr in syringe
 4. Using a LiCor meter, the syringe air is  analyzed for CO2 production.

+ * BE12:
+    * performed respirometry on remaining samples

 Hourly production of CO2
 [Hourly CO2](/Users/JamesB/Google Drive/Graduate School/Self_JamesTBrown/GitHub/Other/Respirometry/Images/20180101_CO2_Hour.png)

 Hourly production of CO2  by mass